 Which Coverage Type Actually Protects Your Passengers?

 Passenger coverage comes down to whether you caused the crash and which state you live in.
-Three coverage types can pay for passenger injuries, and each operates under different conditions, and knowing which one applies to your situation determines whether a claim gets paid.
+Three coverage types can pay for passenger injuries, and each operates under different conditions.

 Bodily Injury Liability

-Bodily injury liability pays for injuries you cause to other people, but in most states, that means people outside your vehicle.
+Bodily injury liability pays for injuries you cause to people outside your vehicle.
 If you run a red light and hit another car, your bodily injury liability covers the other driver and their passengers.
-It does not cover your own passengers in that scenario.
-Policy limits for bodily injury liability are written as two numbers, such as 100/300, meaning $100,000 per person and $300,000 per accident.
+It doesn't cover your own passengers.
+Limits are written as two numbers: 100/300 means $100,000 per person and $300,000 per accident.

 Personal Injury Protection (PIP)

-PIP is the coverage that directly protects your passengers regardless of who caused the crash.
-PIP pays for medical bills, lost wages and, in some states, funeral costs for you and anyone in your vehicle at the time of an accident.
-PIP is mandatory in the 12 no-fault states: Florida, Hawaii, Kansas, Kentucky, Massachusetts, Michigan, Minnesota, New Jersey, New York, North Dakota, Pennsylvania and Utah.
-In those states, your passengers are automatically covered.
-In other states, PIP is optional or unavailable.
+PIP covers your passengers directly regardless of fault.
+It pays medical bills and lost wages for you and anyone in your vehicle, and covers funeral costs in some states.
+PIP is mandatory in 12 no-fault states: Florida, Hawaii, Kansas, Kentucky, Massachusetts, Michigan, Minnesota, New Jersey, New York, North Dakota, Pennsylvania and Utah.
+In all other states, PIP is optional or unavailable.

 Medical Payments Coverage (MedPay)

-MedPay works similarly to PIP but is simpler and available in more states.
-MedPay pays for medical and funeral expenses for you and your passengers after an accident, regardless of fault.
-It doesn't cover lost wages the way PIP does, but limits typically range from $1,000 to $10,000 per person.
-In states where PIP isn't available, MedPay is often the only way to give your passengers direct coverage through your policy.
+MedPay pays medical and funeral expenses for you and your passengers after an accident, regardless of fault.
+It doesn't cover lost wages, and limits run from $1,000 to $10,000 per person.
+Where PIP isn't available, MedPay is the primary way to give your passengers direct coverage through your own policy.

 Bodily injury liability protects you financially when you're at fault, but it covers people in other vehicles, not your own passengers.
 MedPay costs less per month and covers your passengers' medical bills regardless of fault, while PIP goes further by adding lost wages and rehabilitation for passengers who miss work after a serious crash.